jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

 ### Missing or corrupt IOS

 === "Step1"
-    Let's simulate a non-working IOS by "accidently" erasing the flash filesystem.
+    Let's simulate a non-working IOS by "accidently" erasing the "flash" filesystem instead of the "nvram".
 Restart the switch afterwards.

     ``` title='' hl_lines="0"
     Switch#erase flash: